mjain01/Extract-Word-Meaning-Jamboree/README.md

 # Extract-Word-Meaning-Jamboree
-This is a java-based webcrawler which is used to word and its meaning data from a Jamboree website.
+This is a java-based webcrawler which is used to extract word and its meaning data from Jamboree website.
 Framework used:HtmlUnit